gotchoices/MyCHIPs/doc/Project/Network_Visualizer.md

 efficiently display the graphical data that will be created using the [enhanced agent model simulator.](/doc/projects/Agent_Model.md).

-There are existing Javascript libraries that model graph dataabase content visually
+There are existing Javascript libraries that model graph database content visually
 including: [Cytoscape](https://js.cytoscape.org/).
 It might be possible to use such a library, or to learn from it.